jacobmevans/HuntTheWumpus2d/README.md

 Gameplay
 -----
 Gameplay is fairly simple.
 You have the ability to move around the screen.
 The outer walls of the map have collision detection as to stop movement outside the map.
+The current implementation has an animated sprite as the main character you control and has collision detection with the walls surroudning the room.
+The game also has a tile engine that can be used to create unique maps in the future.
 ###Goal
 - The goal of the game is to defeat the wumpus and escape with your life.
 To do this you must venture through the cave and avoid other hazzards, namely Superbats and Bottomless pits.
 ###Hazzards